 Warnings and Precautions: Ovarian ablation or suppression with an LHRH agonist is mandatory when pre/perimenopausal women are administered palbociclib in combination with an aromatase inhibitor, due to the mechanism of action of aromatase inhibitors.
 Palbociclib in combination with fulvestrant in pre/perimenopausal women has only been studied in combination with an LHRH agonist (see SmPC section 4.4).
 Dose interruption, dose reduction, or delay in starting treatment cycles is recommended for patients who develop Grade 3 or 4 neutropenia.
 Appropriate monitoring should be performed (see SmPC sections 4.2 and 4.8).
 Severe, life-threatening, or fatal ILD and/or pneumonitis can occur in patients treated with cyclin dependent kinase 4/6 (CDK4/6) inhibitors, including IBRANCE when taken in combination with endocrine therapy.
 Across clinical trials (PALOMA-1, PALOMA-2, PALOMA-3), 1.4% of IBRANCE-treated patients had ILD/pneumonitis of any grade, 0.1% had Grade 3, and no Grade 4 or fatal cases were reported.
 Additional cases of ILD/pneumonitis have been observed in the post-marketing setting, with fatalities reported.
 Monitor patients for pulmonary symptoms and interrupt IBRANCE treatment immediately in patients suspected to have developed ILD/pneumonitis, see SmPC section 4.2, 4.4 and 4.8.
 Since palbociclib has myelosuppressive properties, it may predispose patients to infections.
 Infections have been reported at a higher rate in patients treated with palbociclib in randomised clinical studies compared to patients treated in the respective comparator arm.
 Grade 3 and Grade 4 infections occurred respectively in 5.6% and 0.9% of patients treated with palbociclib in any combination (see SmPC section 4.8).
 Patients should be monitored for signs and symptoms of infection and treated as medically appropriate (see SmPC section 4.2).
 Physicians should inform patients to promptly report any episodes of fever.
 Strong inhibitors of CYP3A4 may lead to increased toxicity (see SmPC section 4.5).
 Avoid concomitant use of strong CYP3A inhibitors during treatment with palbociclib.
 Coadministration should only be considered after careful evaluation of the potential benefits and risks.
 If coadministration with a strong CYP3A inhibitor is unavoidable, reduce the palbociclib dose to 75 mg once daily.
 When the strong inhibitor is discontinued, increase the palbociclib dose (after 3–5 half-lives of the inhibitor) to the dose used prior to the initiation of the strong CYP3A inhibitor (see SmPC section 4.5).
 Coadministration of CYP3A inducers may lead to decreased palbociclib exposure and consequently a risk for lack of efficacy.
 Therefore, concomitant use of palbociclib with strong CYP3A4 inducers should be avoided.
 No dose adjustments are required for coadministration of palbociclib with moderate CYP3A inducers (see SmPC section 4.5).
 Women of childbearing potential or their male partners must use a highly effective method of contraception while taking palbociclib (see SmPC section 4.6).
-Palbociclib contains lactose.
+Palbociclib capsules contain lactose.
 Patients with rare hereditary problems of galactose intolerance, the total lactase deficiency, or glucose-galactose malabsorption should not take this medicine.
-This medicinal product contains less than 1 mmol (23 mg) sodium per capsule, that is to say essentially ‘sodium-free’.
+Palbociclib tablets do not contain lactose.
+Palbociclib capsules contain less than 1 mmol (23 mg) sodium per capsule, that is to say essentially ‘sodium-free’.

 Drug Interactions: The concomitant use of strong CYP3A inhibitors including, but not limited to: clarithromycin, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, posaconazole, saquinavir, telaprevir, telithromycin, voriconazole, and grapefruit or grapefruit juice, should be avoided (see sections 4.2 and 4.4).
 No dose adjustments are needed for mild and moderate CYP3A inhibitors.
 The concomitant use of strong CYP3A inducers including, but not limited to: carbamazepine, enzalutamide, phenytoin and rifampin should be avoided (see SmPC sections 4.3 and 4.4).
 Use of preparations containing St. John’s Wort are contraindicated (see SmPC section 4.3).
 No dose adjustments are required for moderate CYP3A inducers.
 The dose of sensitive CYP3A substrates with a narrow therapeutic index (e.g., alfentanil, cyclosporine, dihydroergotamine, ergotamine, everolimus, fentanyl, pimozide, quinidine, sirolimus, and tacrolimus) may need to be reduced when coadministered with palbociclib as palbociclib may increase their exposure (see SmPC sections 4.4 and 4.5).
 Based on in vitro data, palbociclib is predicted to inhibit intestinal P-glycoprotein (P‑gp) and breast cancer resistance protein (BCRP) mediated transport.
 Therefore, administration of palbociclib with medicinal products that are substrates of P-gp (e.g., digoxin, dabigatran, colchicine, pravastatin) or BCRP (e.g., rosuvastatin, sulfasalazine) may increase their therapeutic effect and adverse reactions.
 Based on in vitro data, palbociclib may inhibit the uptake transporter organic cationic transporter OCT1 and then may increase the exposure of medical product substrates of this transporter (e.g., metformin) (see SmPC section 4.5).